bryansbizaar/queen-bee/LOCAL-CI-SETUP.md

 - **Environment variables**: Tests use test env, not production
 - **Database**: GitHub Actions uses fresh test database
 - **Dependencies**: Make sure package-lock.json is committed
+- **Port conflicts**: Ensure tests don't conflict with dev servers

 ---

 ## 🎉 You're All Set!

 Your next push will trigger the first test run.
 You get all the benefits of professional CI/CD without any hosting complexity or costs.
-Perfect for a solo developer wanting quality assurance without operational overhead!
+Perfect for a practical e-commerce site with focused testing that matches your business scale.

 When you're ready to upgrade to automatic deployment, it's just adding a few lines to the existing workflow.